Advancing vision in patients with retinal vascular disorders and diabetic eye disease

 In 1991, Prof. Dr. Désiré Collen and colleagues at Katholieke Universiteit Leuven create Thromb-X NV, with an initial focus on the cardiovascular space.

-Oxurion’s engagement reaches far beyond R&D and the promotions of new therapies.
+The engagement of Oxurion reaches far beyond R&D and the promotions of new therapies.
 Through sustainable partnerships with social initiatives ‑ medical charity, education, culture - Oxurion is committed to increasing patient access to therapies for disorders affecting the back of the eye.
-Together, we set our sights on providing a better quality of life to those in need.
+Together, we set our sights on preventing vision loss, fighting blindness and providing a better quality of life to those in need.

 People at Oxurion

-Oxurion employs 75 people worldwide, all are united by a shared goal: to make Oxurion a global leader in developing and commercializing innovative treatments for chronic eye disorders.
+Oxurion employees are united by a shared goal: to make Oxurion a global leader in developing innovative treatments for retinal disorders including diabetic macular edema (DME).

 Most members of the Oxurion international team hold a master’s or PhD degree.
-The majority work at our headquarters in Leuven (Belgium) or from our office in New Jersey (U.S.).
+The team works at the Oxurion headquarters in Leuven (Belgium) and from remote offices across Europe and the U.S.

 Each member of the Oxurion team provides a distinct viewpoint and set of experiences in the biopharmaceutical industry.
-The diversity and experience of the team stimulates creativity and problem-solving while enabling the company to successfully develop and commercialize therapeutics to preserve the vision of patients worldwide.
+The diversity and experience of the team stimulates creativity and problem-solving.

-Patrik De Haes, MD, has over 25 years of experience in the global healthcare industry in product development, marketing and general management.
-Before joining the company as CEO in 2008, Patrik was Head of Roche's Global Insulin Infusion business.
-Prior to that he was President and CEO of Disetronic Medical Systems Inc., a medical device company based in Minneapolis, USA.
+Dr Patrik De Haes has over 25 years of experience in the global healthcare industry, covering product development, marketing and general management.
+Before joining Oxurion as CEO in 2008, Patrik was Head of Roche's Global Insulin Infusion business.
+Prior to this, he was President and CEO of Disetronic Medical Systems Inc, a medical device company based in Minneapolis, USA.
 He also led the global development and commercialization of the first biotech product at Sandoz Pharma (now Novartis) in Switzerland.
-Past Chairman of FlandersBio, Patrik is an active member of Belgium's local and regional biotech and life science community.
-He is also Executive Chairman of Oncurious NV, an oncology company co-created by Oxurion and VIB LIfesciences.
+As past Chairman of FlandersBio, Patrik is an active member of the local and regional biotech and life sciences community in Belgium.
 Patrik holds a degree in Medicine from the University of Leuven.